 I’m so freakin’ excited!
-I am launching my first ever ebook in two editions.
+I am launching my first ever eBook in two editions.
 The topic… malas!

 Have you ever said, “I’ve tried meditation, but I just can’t do it?”
 You’ve heard of the wonderful benefits and you recognize that your self-care routine could be more of a priority, but some things just feel like work.
 The last thing you need is more work!

 But here’s the thing, there is no right or wrong.
 No good or bad.
 We all experience a busy mind.
-We all have thoughts that dance off into stories and then we realize oh yeah, I’m supposed to be still.
+We all have thoughts that dance off into stories and then we realize, "oh yeah, I’m supposed to be still!"
 Come back here, brain, and focus on the breath!

-The key is being willing to show up, and to have compassion for ourselves when judgement creeps in.
-If we are practicing in the name of self-care and wellbeing, there is really no room for judgement anyway, right?
+The key is being willing to show up and to have compassion for ourselves when judgement creeps in.
+If we are practicing mindfulness in the name of self-care and wellbeing, there is really no room for judgement anyway, right?
 When we let go of judgement, it doesn’t matter what happens in our session.
 It doesn’t matter how long it is, if we ever feel still, or if we even finish.
-What matters is the commitment to showing up, the commitment to yourself and to your mental, emotional, and physical health.
+What matters is the commitment to showing up, and the commitment to yourself and to your mental, emotional, and physical health.

 With practice, the brain learns to relax.
-You begin to drop in to lower brain wave activity more quickly.
+You begin to drop into lower brain wave activity more quickly.
 You start to feel more peace.
 And you even start to look forward to it!
 It becomes your reprieve.
 It’s your time to empty your head and for just a moment, feel lighter and more expansive as you come to know bliss.

 In japa mala practice, you create an intention for your mala, give it a mantra or affirmation, and chant it using the beads of the mala to keep count.
 This practice amplifies the traditional benefits of meditation because it incorporates vibrational healing from sound.
-It gives your mind a place to land and your hand something to do, so it feels way ‘easier’ to do than traditional meditation.
+It gives your mind a place to land and your hand something to do, so it tends to feel way ‘easier’ to do than traditional meditation.